cbarkerc/Natural_Language_Processing_Reddit_Posts/README.md

 ### Problem Statement

-Reddit is a website with a tremendous amount of data.
+Reddit is a website with a tremendous amount of text based data.
 In order to make it easier to handle, the website is divided into multiple subreddits, which contain posts focused on an individual topic.

 The objective of this project is to make it easier to filter out reddit posts into their appropriate subreddits based on the text in the title and body of the posts.